unomaas/snapshot-tiles/README.md

 - #3.
 The images, text, and likes will persist through page refreshes and server restarts.

+### Accessibility:

+I strive to make my apps accessible to all!

+This specific app is dyslexia-friendly, with a custom font, "OpenDyslexia", added to the server.

+### Built With:

+JavaScript/HTML/CSS, jQuery, React, Node, Bootstrap, Axios, PG.

 ### Acknowledgement:

 I'd like to give thanks to Dane Smith, Chad Smith (no relation), Kris Szafranski, and everyone in Pod 4 for helping me get through this week at Prime Digital Academy!
 I wouldn't be here today without them.

-### Built With:

-JavaScript/HTML/CSS, jQuery, React, Node, Bootstrap, Axios, PG.

 ### Support: